Naman1997/arch-cloud-image/README.md

     PATH_TO_PUB_KEY=~/.ssh/id_rsa.pub
 ```

-The following command will delete the qcow2 file and reset the user-data.
+The following command will delete the qcow2 file and reset the user-data file used to generate the template.

 ```
 make clean